celery/celery/docs/userguide/periodic-tasks.rst

     By default :class:`~datetime.timedelta` schedules are scheduled
     "by the clock".
-This means the frequency is rounded to the nearest second, minute, hour or day depending on the period of the timedelta.
+This means the frequency is rounded to the nearest second, minute, hour or day depending on the period of the :class:`~datetime.timedelta`.

     If `relative` is true the frequency is not rounded and will be relative to the time when :program:`celery beat` was started.